zx0r/ResilientNetworkArchitectures/README.md

 - Ideal for individuals or small organizations wanting an easy way to set up and manage their own Shadowsocks servers without deep technical knowledge.
 - Good for basic geo-unblocking and privacy from local ISPs.
-- **For use in environments with strong censorship and DPI, Outline's default Shadowsocks setup may not be sufficient.** In such cases, consider using the underlying Shadowsocks server IP/port/password with a more advanced client that supports adding pluggable transports like `v2ray-plugin`.
+- **For use in environments with strong DPI, Outline's default Shadowsocks setup may not be sufficient.** In such cases, consider using the underlying Shadowsocks server IP/port/password with a more advanced client that supports adding pluggable transports like `v2ray-plugin`.
 - Regularly update both the Outline Manager and Outline Clients.
 Ensure the server is auto-updating if deployed via the standard Docker method.

 ###### Repository References